 While many humans have pet allergies, pets' immune systems can fail them too.
-Just like in people, allergy symptoms in dogs and cats develop when their immune systems begin to recognize certain everyday substances (or allergens) as dangerous.
+Like in people, allergy symptoms in dogs and cats develop when their immune systems recognize certain everyday substances (or allergens) as dangerous.
 Dogs love to scratch or chew, but if your pup does it excessively, they might be suffering from an allergy.

-Pets can be allergic to a wide variety of things, including environmental factors, household items, and food substances.
+Pets can be allergic to various things, including environmental factors, household items, and food substances.